jilt/earendill/README.md

+# What is this

-# Blender Add-on to mint your render on [Mintbase](https://mintbase.xyz) and upload sources on the [Varda Vault](https://vault.varda.vision) for your collectors
+Blender Add-on to mint your render on [Mintbase](https://mintbase.xyz) and upload sources on the [Varda Vault](https://vault.varda.vision) for your collectors

-Please refeer to my introduction video to see how it works.
+Please check to my introduction video to see how it works.

 # Earendill
 This module leverages the [near protocol API](https://github.com/near/near-api-py) on the [Blender UI](https://blender.org).